What does John 9:25 mean?

 Verse Commentary:

-When Jesus first approached him, this man had been blind from birth (John 9:1–1).
+When Jesus first approached him, this man had been blind from birth (John 9:1).
 After applying mud to his eyes, Jesus' instructions were for the man to go elsewhere to wash off (John 9:6–7).
-As a result, to this point, the formerly-blind man has still not physically seen the One who healed him.
-There is no indication that this man sought Jesus out, or knew anything about Him prior to this incident.
+As a result, this verse occurs at a time when the formerly blind man has still not physically seen the One who healed him.
+There is no indication the man sought Jesus out or knew anything about Him prior to this incident, though apparently he did know Jesus' name (John 9:11).
 Local religious leaders cannot accept that Jesus has performed a miracle, so they have been interrogating the man and his parents, insisting that Jesus must be a sinner.

 The man's response here is an excellent summary of how saving faith operates.
 Scripture often uses sight—or light—as a metaphor for faith.
 This man is not a trained scholar, or wealthy, or well-read.
-He knows nothing about Jesus' prior ministry, or the details of Jesus ministry.
+He evidently knows nothing about Jesus' prior ministry or the details of Jesus' ministry.
 But what he does know, he knows for sure: he had been blind, and now he can see!
 The profound, inexplicable change brought by an encounter with Christ was beyond debate.
 For Christians, this is the cornerstone of our testimony: the influence of Christ in our own lives.
-This is what opens our conversation with others about the reality of the gospel (Mark 5:19), and which leads into all of our other evidence and arguments (1 Peter 3:15–16).
+This is what opens our conversation with others about the reality of the gospel (Mark 5:19) and leads into all other evidence and arguments (1 Peter 3:15–16).

 Verse Context: